ovh/docs/pages/cloud/dedicated/configuring-the-vrack-between-the-public-cloud-and-a-dedicated-server/guide.en-ca.md

 > Unlike dedicated servers, there is no need to tag a VLAN directly on a Public Cloud instance.
 >

-An example: If your instance private network is tagged with VLAN ID 2, the private network interface on your dedicated server should be tagged with the same ID.
+An example: If your instance private network is tagged with VLAN 2, the private network interface on your dedicated server should be tagged with VLAN 2.
 For more information consult the following guide: [Create multiple VLANs in the vRack](https://docs.ovh.com/ca/en/dedicated/multiple-vlans/).

 ### Configure your network interfaces